munafahad/Freeways/README.md

 Project Goal and Description:
 -------------------------------
   The goal of this project is to design and implement a small Freeways system using data from "Multimodal Test Data Set Clean-up for Portland Oregon Metropolitan Region", and using NoSQL database.
 We used Cassandra NoSQL database in this project.
-In this project, we designed and implemented six queries that help in performing different operations on the Freeways' systems.
+In this project, we designed and implemented four queries that help in performing different operations on the Freeways' systems.
   The implemented queries are:

     - Count high speeds: By founding the number of speeds > 100 in the data set